damarisbangean/paradigmsofglobalization/UNEpicEpoch.md

 Other words like **"industrialisation"**, **"exports"** and **"investment"** were more prominent in the second wave of globalization and faded out by the third wave.
 We can also see that **trade** and **investment** were terms that were frequently used in the annual reports of the 1960s.

 In the third wave of globalisation there is a change in the focus of the United Nations towards a more socioeconomic approach and terms such as **"health"**, **"development"**, **energy** and **"climate"** were frequently used.
 From a purely economic perspective of development the United Nations shifted its focus to also solving international problems of an economic, social, cultural, or humanitarian character.

-### **United Nations: Geographic Analysis**

-<iframe src="https://documents.cortext.net/3afd/3afd13b6f13d9e812a35205d0a3d6e84/55850/bumpy.html" frameborder="0" style="overflow:hidden;border:1px solid #DDDDDD;" width="1000" height="1000" allowfullscreen></iframe>

-From this geopolitical epic epoch analysis we can also see the evolution of world events such as:

-- India-Pakistan War in 1965
-- India-China Nathu La and Cho La clash in 1967
-- Arab-Israel 6 day war in 1967
-- Japanese asset price bubble between 1986 and 1991
-- Fall of the Soviet of Soviet Union in 1991
-- Martial Law in Poland in 1980
-- Global Financial Crisis in 2007-2008

 ## **World Bank**